-The performance measurement period for most of the Company's assets under management is on a calendar-year basis, and therefore it generally crystallizes incentive income annually on December 31.
+The performance measurement period for most of the Company's assets under management is on a calendar-year basis, and therefore incentive income is generally crystallized annually on December 31.
 The Company may also recognize incentive income related to fund investor redemptions at other times during the year.
-Additionally, the Company may recognize a material amount of incentive income during the year related to assets subject to three-year performance measurement periods for which the measurement period has expired (including the rollover of a portion of these assets into one-year measurement periods upon the conclusion of the initial three-year measurement period), as well as assets in its credit funds, real estate funds and certain other funds it manages.
+Additionally, the Company may recognize a material amount of incentive income during the year related to assets subject to three-year performance measurement periods for which the measurement period has expired (including the rollover of a portion of these assets into one-year measurement periods upon the conclusion of the initial three-year measurement period), as well as assets in certain of its credit funds and certain other funds it manages, which typically have measurement periods beyond one year.
 The Company may also recognize incentive income for tax distributions related to these assets.
 Tax distributions are amounts distributed to the Company to cover tax liabilities related to incentive income that has been accrued at the fund level but will not be recognized until the end of the relevant performance measurement period (if at all).

-The performance measurement periods with respect to approximately \$6.9 billion, or 21.3%, of the Company's assets under management as of December 31, 2012 are longer than one year.
-These assets under management relate to assets subject to three-year performance measurement periods in the OZ Master Fund and other multi-strategy funds, as well as assets in the Company's credit funds, CLOs, real estate funds and other alternative investment vehicles it manages.
-Incentive income related to these assets, excluding CLOs, is based on the cumulative performance over a performance measurement period, and is not earned until it is no longer subject to repayment to the respective fund.
-The Company's ability to earn incentive income on these longer-term assets may also be subject to hurdle rates whereby the Company does not earn any incentive income until the investment returns exceed an agreed upon benchmark.
-However, for a portion of these assets subject to hurdle rates, once investment performance has exceeded the hurdle rate, the Company may receive a preferential "catch-up" allocation, resulting in a potential recognition to the Company of a full 20% of the net profits attributable to investors in these assets.
+As of December 31, 2013, the performance measurement periods with respect to approximately \$10.6 billion, or 26.4%, of the Company's assets under management were longer than one year.
+These assets under management include assets subject to three-year performance measurement periods in the OZ Master Fund and other multi-strategy funds, as well as assets in the Company's credit funds, CLOs, real estate funds and other alternative investment vehicles it manages.
+Incentive income related to these assets is based on the cumulative investment performance over a specified measurement period (in the case of CLOs, based on the excess cash flows available to the holders of the subordinated notes), and, to the extent a fund is not consolidated, is not earned until it is no longer subject to repayment to the respective fund.
+The Company's ability to earn incentive income on these longer-term assets is also subject to hurdle rates whereby the Company does not earn any incentive income until the investment returns exceed an agreed upon benchmark.
+However, for a portion of these assets subject to hurdle rates, once the investment performance has exceeded the hurdle rate, the Company may receive a preferential "catch-up" allocation, resulting in a potential recognition to the Company of a full 20% of the net profits attributable to investors in these assets.